abdullahalzubaer/neovim-setup/README.md

 "To uninstall an extension, type ":CocList extensions" and then press TAB key and there it will prompt you to choose "u" and uninstall the extension you selected": https://github.com/neoclide/coc.nvim/issues/1311#issuecomment-817917315

+You do not need to restart neovim you can just do this

+`:source%`